 This table explains the test and survey results and feedback options.

 |When||You must make a selection.
 Set when appropriate test results and feedback are shown to students: |

 |Score per Question||Show the score earned for each test question.
 This option is a default for tests only.
 Clear the check box if you don't want to show scores for individual questions.|

 |Answers||You can allow students to see information about their answers: |

 When students access their tests, they see their overall scores, each question's score, and all answer options.
 They see their submitted answers marked as correct or incorrect, and any feedback provided.

 Example 2: Show less feedback to discourage cheating

-If students are taking a test at different times, you can make a limited amount of feedback available until all students submit the test.
+If students take a test at different times, you can make a limited amount of feedback available until all students submit the test.

-For the first rule, select After Submission in the first drop-down list and clear the check box for Score.
+For the first rule, select After Submission in the first menu and clear the check box for Score per Question.
 Make no other selections.
-After submitting their tests, students can only see their overall test scores.
+After they submit their tests, students can only see their overall test scores.

 In the Show Test Results and Feedback to Students section, you can select One-time View.
 After students submit their tests, the results and feedback options you selected are in effect for students to view ONCE.
 However, students can always view the overall test scores they earned.
 Immediately after a student navigates away from the test, any other options you chose are restricted.
 You can apply a second rule to allow students to view newly selected options at a later time.
 The second rule is not combined with the one-time view rule, but is applied separately.